moonbuggy/docker-dnsmasq-updater/README.md

 any container connecting to the monitored network is a container that you want working DNS for.

-Leave `dnsmasq.updater.ip` unset to use the default.
+`dnsmasq.updater.ip` can be an IP address or the string `host`.
+Setting this to `host` will use the Swarm node's IP address (based on the device's hostname, as seen in the output from `docker info` under `Name`, which must must be resolvable).
+Leave `dnsmasq.updater.ip` unset to use the manager's default IP.

 Any defined `extra_hosts` will be given the IP from that definition.